PinNaCode/magiskboot_build/README.md

 ### FAQ

+#### Where to download?

+CI builds are not yet available, this may get changed recently, I already have some plans to add it.

 #### Help, my Rust build has failed

 Since we are using nightly, random breakage is expected.
 Report it by filing an [Issue](../../issues).